 To sneak into the harbor, the Intrepid disguised herself as a Maltese merchantman flying British colors.
 The crew dressed in the clothing of Maltese sailors.
 So skillfully was she disguised, the British consulate raised the Union Jack to welcome them.

-The First Barbary War ended in an inconclusive American victory, after a small detachment of Marines let a larger group of mercenaries to capture the Tripolitan city of Derna (the “to the shores of Tripoli” line in the Marines hymn refers to this engagement) in May 1805 and Yusuf Karamanli decided that he was tired of fighting.
-The basic settlement amounted to an end to hostilities and a prisoner exchange, though the US kicked in a $60,000 ransom because more Americans than Tripolitanians were released in that exchange.
+The First Barbary War ended in an inconclusive American victory, after a small detachment of Marines led a larger group of mercenaries to capture the Tripolitan city of Derna (the “to the shores of Tripoli” line in the US Marines hymn refers to this engagement) in May 1805 and Yusuf Karamanli decided that he was tired of fighting.
+The basic settlement amounted to an end to hostilities and a prisoner exchange, though the US kicked in a $60,000 ransom even though it had in the barest sense “won” the war, because more Americans than Tripolitanians were released in the exchange.
 There was nothing in the settlement about ending Barbary piracy or protecting American ships from it, which is why the First Barbary War was eventually followed by the Second Barbary War in 1815.
-That war was another American victory, and coupled with actions taken by Britain and the Netherlands helped more or less end the piracy problem in the Mediterranean.
+That war was another American victory, and coupled with actions taken by Britain and the Netherlands helped more or less end piracy in the Mediterranean.

-The First Barbary War was America’s first sustained overseas military engagement and its first victory, so it can be credited with establishing America’s military legacy.
+The First Barbary War was America’s first sustained overseas military engagement and–at least technically–its first victory, so it can be credited with establishing America’s military legacy.
 And we all know what a great boon that’s been to the world, am I right?

 As for Decatur, the operation to scuttle Philadelphia won him fame throughout Europe as well as back home in America, and may (I stress may) have been praised by no less an authority on naval warfare than British admiral Horatio Nelson.
 Decatur went on to command larger vessels, and was eventually promoted to captain, and then commodore, in time for the War of 1812.
 He served ably in that conflict until he was captured by the British navy and imprisoned in Bermuda from January 1815 through the end of the war.
 After the war he received the Congressional Gold Medal for his service.